-It is also about how we begin to assess and analyse what we’ve learned from our teachers/professors/mentors, and the masters that went before us, in order to eventually decide what is meaningful for us and what we need to let go of in order to develop our self-image and discover our own unique value.
+It is also about how we begin to assess and analyse what we’ve learned from our teachers/professors/mentors, and the masters that went before us.
+This helps us decide what is meaningful for us.
+And what we need to let go of in order to develop our self-image, and discover our own unique value.

 Level 2 - creativity as the seat of the self

 Given my experience with the Handless Maiden, it’s not surprising that as I began to dig deeper into this level, I realised that our need to belong very much conditions our behaviour as artists: how much we are or aren’t able to take risks; how far out on a limb we’re prepared to go; how we balance the demands of our outer persona, with the intuitive needs of the inner self.